Mistake35/Cedar-Django/README.md

 # About
 Cedar-Django is a fork of Closedverse with custom features added to it.

+### Upload anything you want.
+You can upload whatever files you want to the site.
+The primary supported file types are Images, Videos and audio files.
+Other files will have a download button.

 ### Theme changing
 Just like in Indigo, you can change the color of your theme.
 While this is only visible to each user specifically, a global theme can be set in Settings.py.